ono-otw/ono-otw.github.io/index.md

 - Large selection to choose from
 - Missing some food items.
 - User is able to submit an order without putting their location, even when the field is marked as required

+**Aaron G.**
+- Nice design, cool UI, easy to figure out, nice logo, main screen is kinda cool
+- Need to change the font color on the main page to a darker color because it could blend in with white
+- Nice check mark animation
+- Cart Screen: Location isn't a good thing to put under order.
+Instead do an order style or delivery style.
+It could have an 'Add more' option

 ## Extra enhancements
 After implementing the basic functionality, some additional features may include: